-4 Against

-1.

-2.

-3.

-Signature of Member Member's Name (please print)

-A Member entitled to attend and vote at this meeting is entitled to apport and vote instead of the Member.
-For this appointment to be valid it must be completed by the Member a in accordance with the provisions of the Club's Constitution.
+- 1. A Member entitled to attend and vote at this meeting is entitled to appoint a Proxy to attend and vote instead of the Member. - 2.
+For this appointment to be valid it must be completed by the Member and received by the Club in accordance with the provisions of the Club's Constitution.

 Date received by Club (office use only):